pjpaulpj/jonbra.github.io/_resources/03-fastqc.md

 The easiest way to run FastQC is simply `fastqc *.fastq.gz` inside the directory with the sequence data (given that your sequence files ends with `fastq.gz`).

 If you have a lot of sequence libraries it is wise to start FastQC as a slurm-job.
-This script loops over all the files ending with `.fastq.gz` and runs the program.

-Paste this text into a file called `fastqc_loop.slurm` and run it by typing `sbatch fastqc_loop.slurm`:
+Here is a script which loops over all the files ending with `.fastq.gz` and runs the program.
+Just paste this text into a file called `fastqc_loop.slurm` and run it by typing `sbatch fastqc_loop.slurm`:

 ```
 #!/bin/sh